OpenSDP/OpenSDPsynthR/README.md

 Get Started
 ===========

-To use `OpenSDP.data`, follow the instructions below:
+To use `OpenSDPsynthR`, follow the instructions below:

 Install Package
 ---------------